General agreement – General Payment Services Agreement, conditions of which are applied to the Merchant.

 Merchant – the Client of the Paysera System who sells goods and services and uses one or more services of payment collection for Merchants indicated in the System and provided by Paysera.

-(*Explanation: When provisions of the General Payment Service Agreement are applied to all Clients – both Merchants and other Clients – the term “Client” is used, and when provisions of the General payment agreement are applied only to Merchants, the term “Merchant” is used).
+(*Explanation: When provisions of the General Payment Services Agreement are applied to all Clients – both Merchants and other Clients – the term “Client” is used, and when provisions of the General payment agreement are applied only to Merchants, the term “Merchant” is used).

 Buyer – the payer and/or the final recipient of services provided and goods sold by the Merchant using the System for payment collection.